StateSmith/StateSmith-examples/csharp/space-menu-1/README.md

 While the `SELF_DESTRUCT` state prevents you from exiting it via the LEFT key (AKA go back), it doesn't override ancestor behaviors for `ESC`, `PG_UP` or `PG_DOWN` so those will still allow you to prevent the self destruction.

-If you really wanted to prevent any event from exiting the `SELF_DESTRUCT` state, you could have it override/eat all events.
-StateSmith doesn't have convenient syntax for that yet, but we will in the future (needs user feedback).
-[This example](https://github.com/StateSmith/StateSmith-examples/tree/main/custom-triggers) shows how you can easily implement it in the meantime though.
+If you really wanted to prevent any event from exiting the `SELF_DESTRUCT` state, you could have it [override/eat all events](https://github.com/StateSmith/StateSmith/issues/161).

 In the future, I would like be able to click on a state and see all the behaviors it "inherits" from ancestor states.